dcunited001/dcunited001.github.io/_posts/2016-04-30-lambda-fu-powerup-lenses-prisms-and-optics-with-swift.md

 alternative to lenses.
 This is the functional technique that I wanted to explore first, before I discovered lenses.

-First of all, there's a lot of Apple developers that will be quick to ask why I chose XML over PLists, since those would have been much easier.
+First of all, there are a lot of Apple developers that will be quick to ask why I chose XML over PLists, since those would have been much easier.
 Yes, yes that was most certainly a mistake.
 However, I'd still have the problem managing the parsed trees of data, regardless